EXPLORE VOLCANIC LANZAROTE

 Hilario planted a fig tree which, although it grew, never actually bore fruit because “flowers could not feed on flames”.

-Choose from any of our luxury boutique villas as a base while you explore Timanfaya
+Use one of our luxury villas as a base while you explore Timanfaya

-Choose one of our perfectly located villas to explore Timanfaya
+Choose one of our perfectly located villas to explore Lanzarote's Volcanoes

 Take a look below at some more of Lanzarote’s creative volcanic works.
 These unique attractions have to be visited.
 Timanfaya is especially nice early evening with its watercolour sunsets across a landscape of deep blood red and fiery orange colours set into Lanzarote’s own volcanic canvas.
 An artist or photographers dream landscape.